At a Glance

 Best Food Sources for Vegetarian and Vegan Kids

 If you are raising a vegetarian or vegan child, you need to pay special attention to his nutrition needs.
 As a guide, you may refer to table below to determine the best food sources suitable for vegetarians to consume specific nutrients.
+Here are some easy vegetarian meals for the family.

 |Nutrients||Best Food Sources for Vegetarians||Best Food Sources for Vegans|